flyingcatlyf/flyingcatlyf.github.io/_pages/cv.md

 {% include base_path %}

+You can contact me for a detailed CV.

 Education
 ======
 * Ph.D in Reinforcement Learning for Flight Control, Delft University of Technology, 2026 (expected)